 Celebrating its 25th anniversary this year, FeHoVa has been characterized by a constant growth and ever- increasing public interest.
 The most significant hunting, arms and fishing event of originally Hungary and now the entire Eastern Central European region attracted 55 thousand visitors to see 310 exhibitors from 18 countries.
-Beside the current issues of hunting, game management and fishing, the participants of the event’s attached professional programmes discussed the things to do concerning the preparation for the upcoming World Hunting and Nature Expo to be held in Budapest.
+Beside the current issues of hunting, game management and fishing, the participants of the event’s attached professional programmes discussed the things to do concerning the preparation for the upcoming One with Nature – World Exhibition to be held in Budapest.

 The exhibitors of the jubilee FeHoVa had a 30-thousand square metre area to showcase the latest fishing and hunting equipment and methods.
 On this round anniversary, exhibitors displayed even more sophisticated stands and higher quality portfolios than usual.
 Just like before, the exhibition was hosted by HUNGEXPO Budapest Fair Center’s two largest Pavilions “A” and “G” but further development projects are to begin next year partly due to the increased interest in hunting and fishing.